 First, we must know the different types of lighting and its effects on a space.
 Let's go to the basics:

 Ambient lighting is what's commonly known as the "fill-in light".
 The soft glow coming from this lighting type creates a cosy, comfortable setting.
-Usually coming from a central pendant fixture or a series of downlights, ambient lighting produces a radiance akin to natural lighting.
+Usually coming from a central pendant lighting fixture or a series of downlights, ambient lighting produces a radiance akin to natural lighting.
 However, modern architectural techniques serve the similar effect: cove lights, installed in recessed parts of the space, give off a subtle yet beautiful illumination.
 This is perfect for bathrooms with high ceilings, and for those areas you want to indirectly highlight.

 Mellow, moody and somewhat broody; this ambient lighting gives you enough illumination to see what’s inside this concrete-themed bathroom, minus the glare.
 The tempered glow that comes from the pendant light is supported by the cove lights by the sink.
 Choose this type of lighting when you want to create a warm, nostalgic setting without hurting the eye.